Pressure Review: Brendan Fraser and Andrew Scott Shine in a T‑Day Thriller

-A Storm‑Ridden Introduction
+A Storm‑Ridden Decision

-- Eisenhower’s dilemma: delay for safety or risk surprise and survival.
+- Eisenhower’s dilemma: delay or risk surprise.

 - Stagg’s forecast: a stormy June 5 could spell disaster.

-The Personal and Professional Bonds
+Personal and Professional Bonds

 Clash of Forecasting Titans